 You may have Plantar Fasciitis.

-If you suspect you have plantar fasciitis, read our list of symptoms here.
-You will need to act fast so that it does not get worse.
+If you suspect you have plantar fasciitis, read our list of plantar fasciitis symptoms to make sure.
+You will need to act fast so that it does not get worse

 Seeing a podiatrist as quickly as you can is key to managing this condition.
 Seeing a medical professional sooner will help reduce the time it takes for Plantar Fasciitis to repair itself – it does not always go away on its own.

 Doing regular stretches will help reduce the tension in your legs, calf muscles and feet